tricksal/learn-build-earn-in-public/concept_v2.md

 A Quest Leader learns to move between three conceptual spaces.
 These spaces may be distinct or may blend together, depending on your craft.
 *   **The Sanctuary (Inspiration & Thought):** This is the space for unstructured exploration.
 It's where you gather inspiration, ask "what if," and have ideas without judging them.
 It can be a walk in the woods, a sketchbook, or a deep conversation.
 *   **The Studio (The Craft):** This is where the work happens.
 You take inspiration and give it form.
 It's the keyboard, the canvas, the workbench, the code editor.
-It's the space of focused practice and creation.
+It’s the space of focused practice and creation.
 *   **The Stage (The Window & Connection):** This is your chosen channel to the world—your blog, GitHub, LinkedIn, Instagram, TikTok, newsletter.
 It's where you share glimpses of your journey and your work, connecting with your community.

 <a name="4.0-revised"></a>